 Aging seems to be inexorable, a natural and inevitable process of physical decline that we are powerless to prevent.
 But is this really so?
-A recent article by Wray Herbert in Newsweek — entitled "Just Say No to Aging?" — suggests that we aren't as powerless as we think, for our mindset has a significant effect on how we age.
+A recent article by Wray Herbert in Newsweek — originally titled “Just Say No to Aging?” and now online with the title “Can We Reverse Aging by Changing How We Think?” — suggests that we aren’t as powerless as we think, for our mindset has a significant effect on how we age.
 This lends support to the all-encompassing theory of A Course in Miracles, which claims that all physical conditions, including the very existence of the body itself, are determined entirely by the mind.
-In the Course's view, we really could just say no to aging and bodily distress of any kind, if we learn to use the body in a whole new way.
+In the Course’s view, we really could just say no to aging and bodily distress of any kind, if we learn to use the body in a whole new way.

 Herbert’s article describes studies, conducted by psychologist Ellen Langer and her colleagues at Harvard, which show that people’s mindsets have a significant effect on how they age.
 The studies generally involve some form of “fooling” people’s minds into believing that they are chronologically younger than they actually are.
 For instance, in one intriguing experiment, Langer placed a group of elderly men in a secluded hotel in which everything — from calendars to music to magazines to clothing styles — was designed to give the impression that it was twenty years earlier.
 The men were told to do everything they could to act as if they really were living in that earlier time.